Stereotypic movement disorder: Classification

+While this distinction is commonly used in clinical settings, research has not yet identified specific features that reliably differentiate primary from secondary forms.

 Differential diagnosis

-Other conditions which feature repetitive behaviors in the differential diagnosis include autism spectrum disorders, obsessive–compulsive disorder, tic disorders (e.g., Tourette syndrome), and other conditions including dyskinesias.
+Other conditions which feature repetitive behaviors in the differential diagnosis include autism spectrum disorder, obsessive–compulsive disorder (OCD), tic disorders (e.g., Tourette syndrome), and other conditions including dyskinesias.

+A key differentiating feature of SMD is that the repetitive movements are typically experienced as enjoyable or self-soothing, rather than distressing.
+This contrasts with conditions such as tics, Tourette's syndrome, OCD, and deliberate self-harming behavior, where the movements are often anxiety-driven or associated with emotional distress.

-Stereotypic movement disorder is often misdiagnosed as tics or Tourette syndrome (TS).
+SMD is often misdiagnosed as tics or Tourette syndrome (TS).
 Unlike the tics of TS, which tend to appear around age six or seven, repetitive movements typically start before age three, are more bilateral than tics, and consist of intense patterns of movement for longer runs than tics.
 Tics are less likely to be stimulated by excitement.
 Children with stereotypic movement disorder do not always report being bothered by the movements as a child with tics might.
+Further differentiating evidence comes from motor assessments.
+One study found that children with primary SMD performed worse on fine motor skills than those diagnosed with tic disorders.